pockerman/qubit-notes/comp_techs/2025-05-17-gradient-descent.md

 of a function in order to minimize or maximize a certain condition.
 Both problems are of practical interest.

 In this short note, I discuss <a href="https://en.wikipedia.org/wiki/Gradient_descent"> gradient descent</a> algorithm also known as steepest descent.
+A general overview of gradient descent methods can be found at [4].

 **keywords** graident-descent, unconstrained-optimization, numerical-methods